Rembrandt: Insolvency

 Rembrandt, despite his artistic success, found himself in financial turmoil.
 His penchant for acquiring art, prints, and rare items led him to live beyond his means.
-In January 1653 the sale of the property formally was finalized but Rembrandt still had to cover half of the remaining mortgage.
-Creditors began pressing for installments but Rembrandt, facing financial strain, sought a postponement.
-The house required repairs prompting Rembrandt to borrow money from friends, including Jan Six.
+In January 1653 the sale of the property formally was finalised but Rembrandt still had to cover half of the remaining mortgage.
+Creditors began pressing for instalments but Rembrandt, facing financial strain, sought a postponement.
+The house required repairs, prompting Rembrandt to borrow money from friends, among them Jan Six.
 (Note: Quite a few people were in debt after the First Anglo-Dutch War.
 The Dutch were driven from Brazil too; the 'Brazilian Adventure' cost the Dutch merchant community dearly.)